If you’re just starting to learn how to code, you don’t have to invest a fortune in getting a good laptop for programming.

-Instead, you can choose a cheaper laptop that can still do the job and upgrade after a few years if it’s needed.
-And we have a list of the best cheap laptops to learn programming to help you get started!
+Instead, you can choose a cheaper laptop that can still do the job well and upgrade after a few years if it’s needed.
+And we have a list of the best cheap laptops for learning to code to help you get started!

 Please note: Our blog gets commissions for purchases made through links in this article.

 |i5-1035G1 CPU, 8GB RAM, 512GB SSD, 15.6″ Display, Ergonomic Keyboard (no dedicated GPU)|

 |i7-1065G7 CPU, 16GB RAM, 512GB SSD, 15.6″ Display, HD-only, no dedicated GPU|

 |AMD Ryzen 7 4800H CPU, 16GB RAM, GeForce GTX 1660Ti GPU, 512GB SSD, 15.6″ Display (144Hz refresh rate)|